AdobeDocs/federated-audience-composition.en/help/start/e-release-notes.md

     Federated Audience Composition now supports the export of large audiences, handling file sizes up to 20 GB.

+* **AI Assistant**

+    The AI Assistant is a user interface feature designed to help you navigate and understand Adobe concepts and get operational insights for your specific environment.
+It is available in several products across Adobe Experience Cloud, including Federated Audience Composition.

 ### Compatibility {#fac-25-3-compat}

 * **Databricks connection**